Cecilia Michelle Argueta Melendez

 President & CEO

 Wendy Jolley-Kabi, GHA’s President and CEO, is an experienced leader of international health and development organizations.
 She has a proven track record engaging diverse stakeholders in responding to emerging challenges around the globe and is committed to supporting the transformational knowledge and creativity of local communities.
 Wendy graduated from Converse College with a double BA in Political Science and Religion and earned her MPA from Villanova University.
-She is also a graduate of the Montgomery College Nonprofit Leadership Institute and served as a Peace Corps Volunteer.
-Fueled by a passion for social justice, Wendy is committed to making our world a more equitable place for all.
+She is also a graduate of the Montgomery College Nonprofit Leadership Institute and served as a Peace Corps Volunteer in Lesotho.
+Wendy’s passion for global health equity stems from a career across social justice, community development, and child protection work.
+She is dedicated to creating new ways of supporting and amplifying the voices of frontline global health practitioners, believing this is the key to transforming health for communities that are most often ignored.

 N’Faly Keita